-Proof of Identity and Age – Both individuals also need to provide proof of identity or age in the form of any of the following documents: current driver’s license, state-issued identification card, passport, or birth certificate (either original or a certified copy).
+Proof of Identity and Age – Both individuals also need to provide proof of identity or age in the form of any of the following documents: a current driver’s license, state-issued identification card, passport, or birth certificate (either an original birth certificate or a certified copy).

-The fee for a marriage license is approximately $30 in cash, but fees vary by county in Idaho.
-For example, certain counties charge up to $20 more on Saturdays.
+The marriage license fee is approximately $30 in cash, but fees vary by county in Idaho.
+For example, certain counties in Idaho charge up to $20 more on Saturdays.
 Most county recorders do not accept checks or credit cards, so make sure to bring cash.

 And that’s it!
 It’s a surprisingly easy process.
 Use the rest of your day to secure all of your wedding vendors with Zola’s easy-to-use and pre-screened wedding vendor search function.